Computable analysis on the space of marked groups: The space of marked groups as a recursive metric space

 If $\varphi_{n_{0}}(n_{0})=0$, $n_{0}$ does not belong to $H$, but it belongs to $P$, this is not possible.
 But if $\varphi_{n_{0}}(n_{0})=1$, then $n_{0}$ belongs to $Q$ and to $H$, which is also impossible because $H$ does not meet $Q$.

-This is a contradiction, and thus the sets $P$ and $Q$ are indeed recursively inseparable. \end{proof} \begin{thm} [Miller, \cite{Miller81}] Suppose that $P$ and $Q$ are disjoints subsets of $\mathbb{N}$ that are recursively enumerable and recursively inseparable.
+This is a contradiction, and thus the sets $P$ and $Q$ are indeed computably inseparable. \end{proof} \begin{thm} [Miller, \cite{Miller81}] Suppose that $P$ and $Q$ are disjoints subsets of $\mathbb{N}$ that are computably enumerable and computably inseparable.
 Then the set $\Pi_{P,Q}$ is coherent, but not wp-coherent. \end{thm}

 \begin{proof} Suppose that a group $K$ satisfies the relations and irrelations of $\Pi_{P,Q}$, and that is has solvable word problem.

 Using the word problem algorithm for $K$, given an integer $i$ in $\mathbb{N}$, we can solve the questions ``is $e_{0}=e_{i}$ in $K$'', since, by the properties of Miller's construction, an expression of the element $e_{i}$ in terms of the generators of $L_{P,Q}^{3}$, and thus of $K$, can be effectively found from $i$.